 Continental Innovates with Rancher and Kubernetes

 You can set roles to a status of locked.
-Locking roles prevent them from being assigned users in the future.
+Locking roles prevent them from being assigned to users in the future.

 Do not affect users assigned the role before you lock the role.
 These users retain access that the role provides.